niklaslundberg/Arbor.Build/README.md

 # Arbor.Build

-Arbor.Build is a convention-based build tool for .NET.
+Arbor.Build is a convention-based build tool for .NET Core and .NET Framework.
 It is built to work with plain .NET-projects and does not try to replace any existing tool like MSBuild but rather invoke other tools based on what is found in a source code repository.

-In the simplest form, invoke the bootstrapper, **build.exe**, within a Git repository and that's all.
+In the simplest form, invoke the bootstrapper, **arbor-build**, within a Git repository and that's all.

 Arbor.Build is built to be run both locally on a developer's machine and on a build server.
 The idea is that the same build process should be able to reproduce in any environment.
 Features where the build server should be used is to automatically checkout the code, define a unique build number and collect artifacts.

 ## Usage

 * Define environment varibles as the input to the build bootstrapper.
 The bootstrapper will propagate all environment variables to the build application.
-* Run build.exe
+* Run arbor-build

 When running Arbor.Build, it will show all the build variables it supports.